-Let’s face it – both public and private schools no longer have the resources to fully support every student’s individual needs.
+Let’s face it – both public and private schools no longer have the resources to fully support each student’s individual needs.
 Hiring a private tutor is a great way to supplement learning outside of the classroom.
 Whether your child is determined to get into the Ivy League of their dreams or is just struggling to hang on to a “gentleman’s C+”, hiring a private tutor can be tremendously beneficial.
 So logically, every parent who cares about their child should hire a private tutor right?

 Well, it’s not that simple.
 Not all tutors are created equally and to see outstanding results, you need to hire an outstanding tutor.
 Luckily, our experienced team has put together a list of mistakes that you should avoid in order to ensure that you hire the most qualified private tutor for the job; After all, you are trusting that your child’s academic future is safe in their hands.